 - Safeguarded existing waste management sites (Schedule 1 of the ELJWP). - Sites in locations that are identified as suitable for strategic waste management facilities (Schedule 2 of the ELJWP).

-4.24 It is not therefore clear at this stage whether the IIA will need appraise such site options, either for allocation or release from current allocation, against the IIA objectives through the use of spatial assessment criteria.
+5.23 The IIA has not therefore appraised site options at this stage.
 Spatial assessment criteria relevant to each of the IIA objectives outlined above will be prepared at a later date if required.